 1. HerCcreta wigge 63" Portable Dog Ramp

-- Non-slip carpet surface provides secure, paw-friendly traction in all weather conditions
+- Dense anti-slip carpet surface provides traction and comfort in all weather

 2. PetSafe Happy Ride Folding Dog Ramp

-- Lightweight plastic build makes it simple to carry and set up, even for solo users
+- Lightweight plastic build is easy to move and set up

-- High-traction tread and side rails help prevent slips and keep pets secure
+- High-traction tread and side rails prevent slipping and wobbling

-- Folds for compact storage to fit in most vehicles or closets
+- Folds for compact storage in most vehicles

-Compared to metal or extra-wide ramps, this model is much lighter and easier to move, but it has a lower weight capacity and may not be as stable for very large dogs.
+Compared to heavier metal ramps, this option is easier to handle but has a lower weight capacity and may not suit very large dogs.

 3. Pet Gear Travel Lite Compact Dog Ramp